GLP-1 Guide

 Private Clinics

 Private clinics offer faster access, more flexibility, and typically higher doses.
-Popular UK private providers include Juniper, Numan, Manual, and Oviva.
-Compare them in our private clinic guide.
+Popular UK private providers include Juniper, Numan, SheMed, and Oviva.
+If you are working out how to get it, compare UK clinics on price, dose options and what their monitoring includes before you commit.

 Who Should Consider Ozempic?